mehran66/sub-pixel-variations-in-DEMs/README.md

 OpenSources: Open source python modules such as numpy, geopandas,and rasterio are used in this version of code.<br>

 ![fig1](https://user-images.githubusercontent.com/10367311/43148923-87d2653a-8f23-11e8-9625-3b3cd3105e19.PNG)
-The rigid pixel paradigm and (b) the surface-adjusted paradigm.
+(a) The rigid pixel paradigm and (b) the surface-adjusted paradigm.